Save Our Marine Life

-What's at stake

-Marine sanctuaries (green zones) are proven to work alongside sensible fisheries management to provide safe havens for fish and marine life to recover and rebuild.
-Sanctuaries have been shown to prevent local extinctions and help make coral reefs more resilient to the impacts of climate change.

-In 2012, Australia made history by creating the world's largest network of marine sanctuaries – protecting our incredible marine life, safeguarding our enviable coastal lifestyle, and giving fish populations across Australia the chance to rebuild and thrive.

 The creation of the national network crossed political divides and received bi-partisan political support.
 It was initiated by John Howard's Coalition Government in 1998, and finalised by the federal Labor Government in 2012.
 In 2014 the Abbott Coalition Government suspended the parks from operation pending a review.

 On 1 July 2018 the 44 federal/Commonwealth waters parks created in 2012 commenced operation with revised zoning amidst great concern at the loss of almost half the highly protective green zoning.

-The SOML campaign to ensure Australia's unique and important marine environment has a science based network of marine parks and sanctuaries, continues.

-Marine life is one of the most important things that is in the world, it beholds secrets to be found out in the deep blue sea.

-HUMBACK WHALES

-Humpback whales are a little bit like blue whales but not larger than the blue whale itself the humpback whale is actually one of the whales that barnacles stick to.